jirulak02/jirulak02/README.md

 ### A full-stack web developer from Prague

-- I'm currently learning advanced React concepts
+- I'm currently learning more about Next.js
 - In the future I also want to start building mobile apps

 ## Programming languages